Have you got a problem or complaint about the NRS?

 We are keen to hear any concerns you have as this helps to improve our services to you

-The best way to help us give you a better service, and to answer your concerns, is by:
+To help us give you a better service, and to answer your concerns, it best if you:

-- telling us honestly, completely and accurately about what has happened
+- telling us honestly and completely what has happened

-- telling us quickly about your concerns.
+- tell us quickly about your concerns.
 Don’t sit on your problems

 How can you make a complaint?

-You can lodge a concern or complaint in a number of different ways:
+You can lodge a concern or complaint in English or in Auslan by contacting the NRS Helpdesk.

 What happens to your complaint?

-The NRS will give careful attention to your complaint.
-The NRS will allocate a Helpdesk Customer Service Officer to take responsibility for seeing that your complaint is resolved.
+The NRS will look at your complaint carefully.
+A Helpdesk Customer Service Officer will be responsible for making sure that your complaint is resolved.

 The main steps of our complaints policy are as shown.

-What happens if you aren't happy with the outcome of the complaint?
+What if you aren't happy with the outcome of the complaint?

 If you are not happy with the outcome of your complaint, you can do a number of things:

-- You can ask us to check its decision about your complaint, or the way we handled it.
+- You can ask us to check our decision about your complaint, or the way we handled it.
 This request should be in writing to the NRS Helpdesk (Helpdesk@relayservice.com.au).
-If required, the complaint may be escalated to the Service Delivery Manager at NRS Outreach.
+If required, the complaint may be escalated to someone more senior.

 - If your complaint is about telecommunications issues or how your complaint has been handled by the NRS you can contact the Telecommunications Industry Ombudsman (TIO).
 The TIO provides a free and independent service to consumers with complaints about their telephone or internet service.
 Details for contacting the TIO: